Open Studio Gallery

 The performances in this exhibition are a process of disambiguation of the personal pronoun ( i ).
 Early on, through language, Knight became acutely aware that much of who she is (and is becoming), didn’t correspond to the identity placed on her, which was set in patriarchal terms.
 By drawing her own lines, she explores her agency over her evolving identities.
 In doing this, Knight is drawing a portrait of interiority, the act of thinking, the evanescent transforming idea of the present tense.
 She addresses the gap between the fixing and flowing that occurs within language and writing.

 Pascaline Knight is a transdisciplinary artist originally from Montreal.
 She holds a Studio Arts Bachelor from Concordia University (1996).
 In 2015 she moved to Toronto and obtained her MFA in Interdisciplinary Media Art and Design at OCAD University (2017).
 She has exhibited extensively, nationally and internationally, participating in self-publishing art book fairs such as Tirage Limité in Lausanne, Switzerland, and Toronto Art Book Fair in Toronto, 2017.
 More recently, she made an installation and performance at Galerie du Nouvel, Ontario.
 She was awarded a research residency grant from the CALQ in Basel Switzerland (March-July 2019).
 She received the support from CAC for her residency at Agalab in Amsterdam, Holland (2018) as well as for her upcoming residency at Kala Arts Institute in Berkeley, California (2020).
-This fall, she is performing the archive of Artexte in Montreal, QC, as the result of a micro-residency.
+This fall, she is activating the collection of Artexte in Montreal, QC, as the result of a micro-residency: ICC: Invisible Carbon Copy, bringing the moon inside.
 Her books can be consulted at the Thomas Fisher rare book library, The York University library in Toronto, the BANQ in Quebec, and the Musée Cantonal de Lausanne in Switzerland.